 1. Xerxes stated: "I've got a wife problem."
-(15) By the way, no marriage is immune from strain.
-Put two sinners together under the same roof--two people who by nature are self-seeking--and look out!
+(15) Every married person in this room knows that no marriage is exempt from interpersonal strain.
+Put two sinners together under the same roof, two people who by nature are self-seeking, and look out!

-Xerxes had a marriage problem on his hands.
+So Xerxes had a marriage problem on his hands.
 Of course, from his perspective the problem wasn't with him, but with her.
-Isn't that the way we usually are?
-Never mind he'd just asked his wife to degrade herself before a bunch of drunk men.
-According to him, Vashti is the problem.
+Isn't that the way it usually is?
+Never mind he'd just asked his wife to degrade herself before a bunch of drunken men.
+In his mind, she is the problem.

-Then Memucan spoke up as the spokesman counselor.
-To be blunt, he didn't help much, but here's what Memucan said, "Um, king, excuse me, but it's worse than you think.
+Then Memucan spoke up as the lead counselor.
+Frankly, he didn't help much, but here's his assessment, "Um, king, your highness, excuse me, but it's worse than you think.
 You don't just have a wife problem.
-You've got..."
+You've got...a kingdom problem."